oils-for-unix/oils/doc/hay.md

 1. The first stage follows the rules above:
    - Tree of Hay nodes &rarr; [JSON]($xref) + Unevaluated shell.
    - You can use variables, conditionals, loops, and more.
 2. Your app or system controls the second stage.
-You can invoke Oil again to execute shell inside a VM, inside a Linux container, or on a remote machine.
+You can invoke YSH again to execute shell inside a VM, inside a Linux container, or on a remote machine.

 These two stages conceptually different, but use the **same** syntax and